China removes pangolin from traditional medicine list

 China has in recent months banned the sale of wild animals for food, citing the risk of diseases spreading to humans, but the trade remains legal for other purposes - including research and traditional medicine.

-The World Wide Fund for Nature on Saturday said it "strongly welcomed" China's move to upgrade protections for the pangolin, calling it an "important respite" from the illegal pangolin trade.
+The World Wide Fund for Nature last Saturday said it "strongly welcomed" China's move to upgrade protections for the pangolin, calling it an "important respite" from the illegal pangolin trade.

+China issued a ban on pangolin hunting in 2007, and has suspended all commercial imports of pangolin and its products since 2018.